Amsterdam, Belgium and Paris

-Between learning how to navigate Amsterdam with our local guide, the one-of-a-kind biking experience offered in Bruges, and TFT’s fifteen years of expertise in leading trips through Paris, this program provides unique insider access to all three countries.
+Between learning how to navigate Amsterdam with our local guide, the one-of-a-kind biking experience offered in Bruges, and TFT’s sixteen years of expertise in leading trips through Paris, this program provides unique insider access to all three countries.

 What is included?

 All ground transportation, accommodations, all breakfasts and dinners, chaperones and guides, trip related activities, trip related activity admissions, taxes and tips.

 Not included (not intended to be an exhaustive list): Airfare, rail passes, lunches, visas & visa application fees, beverages other than tap water, activities and admissions not referenced in the itinerary or deemed not trip related such as movies, clubs and the like, expenses incurred by the participant that are outside the trip description such as damage to hotels, excess baggage fees and the like, expenses related to unforeseen circumstances such as transportation strikes, natural disasters and the like, personal and medical expenses.

 Upon registration, you will be contacted by our International Logistics Team to discuss this trip’s flight details.
 You are not required to take the group flight, although there are several advantages to doing so.
 The group flight is chaperoned by TFT staff, it offers an opportunity for the students to get to know each other before the trip starts, and we get preferred group flight prices on trips that have group contracts (ask for details).
 Parents are responsible for arranging for participants to get to the group flight airport.
 Travel For Teens staff are at the airport, greet arriving participants, and help them get to where the rest of the group has assembled.
 For more information about Flights, visit our Flights page.